kendimuthomi/AirBnB_clone/README.md

 `(hbnb) User.update(2312312312sdfasdf, number, 4)`

-The first gives number a STRING attribute and the second gives it an INTEGER attribute value
+The first gives number a STRING attribute and the second gives it an INTEGER attribute value.

-Next I'll give you another way to use update() but this time using a dictionary
+Next I'll give you another way to use update() but this time using a dictionary:

 2. `<class name>.update(<id>, <dictionary representation>)`

-Example
+Example:
 `User.update("38f22813-2753-4d42-b37c-57a17f1e4f88", {'first_name': "John", "age": 89})`

 Realise here that you can update/add more than one attribute of an instance, just make sure your dictionary is well formatted and structured.

-And with that have fun kids and of course the gentlefolk who will review this
+And with that have fun kids and of course the gentlefolk who will review this.

-This README was written by the ever humorous Vashow1 (Vashow wasn't available, damn you reddit) Please optimize this code.
+This README was written by the ever humorous Vashow1 (Vashow wasn't available, damn you reddit).

+Please optimize this code.
 We are but young developers u w u